lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 >
 > You can wait until then.

 I'm not one to leave you hanging for too long.
-So, here I am to stay true to my word and show you how to enforce your own validation onto a shared CorDapp.
+So, here I am, true to my word to show you how to enforce your own validation on a shared CorDapp.

 Now, before I continue, I have a little disclaimer.
 What I will cover in this post requires cooperation from the developers of the CorDapp.
 Why?
 They are in control of what the CorDapp does.
 If they do not follow the necessary steps, then extending their CorDapp becomes much more difficult.
 It is still possible, but the chance of errors goes through the roof.